-The City issued no new debt issued in the fiscal year ending September 30, 2019.
+The City issued new debt for the purchase of a fire aerial apparatus in the amount of \$1,543,404 in the fiscal year ending September 30, 2020.

 State of Missouri Revised Statutes limit the amount of general obligation debt that a unit of government can issue to twenty percent (20%) of the total assessed value of taxable property located within that government's boundaries.
-The total assessed valuation as of October 2018 was \$219,886,845 resulting in a legal general obligation debt margin for the City of Farmington of \$43,977,369, which is well above the City's current total debt obligations.
+The total assessed valuation as of October 2019 was \$253,275,532, resulting in a legal general obligation debt margin for the City of Farmington of \$50,655,106, which is well above the City's current total debt obligations.
 The City holds no general obligation debt related to payment from property taxes.

-\ Section 95.115 of the 1978 Missouri Revised Statutes permits any county or city, by vote of two-thirds of qualified electors voting thereon, to incur additional indebtedness for City purposes not to exceed five percent (5%) of the taxable tangible property therein, as shown by the last assessment.

-- \ Section 95.120 of the 1978 Missouri Revised Statutes permits any county or city, by a vote of two-thirds of qualified electors voting thereon, to incur additional indebtedness for City purposes not to exceed five percent (5%) of the taxable tangible property therein, as shown by the last assessment. - \ Sections 95.125 and 95.130 of the 1978 Missouri Revised Statutes provide that any city may become indebted not exceeding in the aggregate an additional ten percent (10%) for the purpose of acquiring right-of-ways, constructing, extending, and improving streets and avenues and/or sanitary or storm sewer system, and an additional ten percent (10%) for purchasing or construction of waterworks, electric, or other light plants, provided the total general obligation indebtedness of the City does not exceed twenty percent (20%) of the assessed valuation.
+- \ Section 95.115 of the 1978 Missouri Revised Statutes permits any county or city, by vote of two-thirds of qualified electors voting thereon, to incur additional indebtedness for City purposes not to exceed five percent (5%) of the taxable tangible property therein, as shown by the last assessment. - \ Section 95.120 of the 1978 Missouri Revised Statutes permits any county or city, by a vote of two-thirds of qualified electors voting thereon, to incur additional indebtedness for City purposes not to exceed five percent (5%) of the taxable tangible property therein, as shown by the last assessment. - \ Sections 95.125 and 95.130 of the 1978 Missouri Revised Statutes provide that any city may become indebted not exceeding in the aggregate an additional ten percent (10%) for the purpose of acquiring right-of-ways, constructing, extending, and improving streets and avenues and/or sanitary or storm sewer system, and an additional ten percent (10%) for purchasing or construction of waterworks, electric, or other light plants, provided the total general obligation indebtedness of the City does not exceed twenty percent (20%) of the assessed valuation.